linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 ### 4.2 What drives investors' time-varying growth expectations?

-If time-varying optimism/pessimism about future cash flow growth is the driving force of investor sentiment,  what gives rise to this time-variation?
+If time-varying optimism/pessimism about future cash flow growth is the driving force of [[Lecture 4- Investor Sentiment|investor sentiment]],  what gives rise to this time-variation?
 What are the conditions that are fertile for excessive optimism?
 What are the conditions that tend to lead to excessive pessimism?
 This is an active area of research and the subject of much debate among practitioners.
 I can only offer a few hints at what may be going on,  not a firm,  well-established conclusion.

 Various studies of how investors and forecasters come up with expectations of asset